Orestis-Milolidakis/Orestis-Milolidakis.github.io/index.md

 ### [Paper] Maximum degree in minor-closed clases.
 Every planar graph is a minor of a planar graph of maximum degree 3.
 What if we replaced "planar" with another minor-closed class?

-We have written a paper with professors Agelos Georgakopoulos and David Wood.
+I have written a paper with professors Agelos Georgakopoulos and David Wood.
 Presently, we are making the otherwise complete text easier to read.
 [Take a look](https://github.com/Orestis-Milolidakis/Maximum-Degree-Of-Minor-Closed-Classes) at a version of our work from the end of November!
 My PhD studies have been surprisingly intense, and I decided to put off the refinements until the Summer semester to fully focus on my PhD.

 ### Master's thesis